-Fill Requirements for Tubes and Syringes
+Fill Requirements

 Fill blood collection tubes with and without anticoagulant and syringes with anticoagulant to capacity.
+Incomplete filling of anticoagulated tubes and syringes will cause higher heparin-to-blood ratios, which will decrease ionized calcium results and may affect other results.
+Under filling blood collection tubes with and without anticoagulant may also cause decreased ${\it PCO}2$, ${\it HCO}3$ and ${\it TCO}2$ results.

-- Incomplete filling of anticoagulated tubes and syringes will cause higher heparin-to-blood ratios and may affect other results. - Under filling blood collection tubes and/or syringes may effect test results. - Partial-draw blood collection tubes (evacuated tubes that are adjusted to draw less than the tube volume, e.g. a 5 mL tube with enough vacuum to draw only 3 mL), with or without anticoagulant, are not recommended.
+Partial-draw blood collection tubes (evacuated tubes that are adjusted to draw less than the tube volume, e.g. a 5 mL tube with enough vacuum to draw only 3 mL), with or without anticoagulant, are not recommended for blood gas or CHEM8+ cartridge analysis because of the potential for decreased PCO_2 , HCO_3 and TCO_2 results.
+Care must also be taken to eliminate "bubbling" of the sample with a pipette when filling a cartridge to avoid the loss of CO_2 in the blood.